This post may contain affiliate links. See my disclosure for more info.

 - Fresh basil leaves - give it freshness and goes so well with tomatoes.

-- Olive oil - for roasting the tomatoes and also adding depth and richness to the soup.
+- Extra virgin olive oil – for roasting the tomatoes and also adding depth and richness to the soup.

-- Dairy-free butter (optional) - gives it a richer flavor and creamier texture.
+- Vegan butter (optional) – gives it a richer flavor and creamier texture.

 Please remember that recipes are just a starting point.

-How can you make this dairy-free roasted tomato soup using what you already have?
+How can you make this dairy free tomato soup using what you already have?
 Here are some ideas…

-- No shallots? - use a red, yellow, or white onion instead.
+- No shallots? – use a red, white, or yellow onion instead.

-- No fresh thyme? - sub ½ teaspoons of dried thyme in its place.
+- No fresh thyme? – sub 1/2 teaspoon of dried thyme in its place.

 Frequently Asked Questions

-When I first made this soup, my tomatoes were pretty unripe.
-So, to speed up the process, I put them in a paper bag and folded over the top, and left them on the counter for a couple of days.
-Once their skin had turned a deeper hue of red and they were soft to the touch, I knew dairy-free tomato soup was on the menu.
+To speed up the tomato ripening process, put them in a paper bag and fold over the top.
+Let them sit on the countertop for a couple of days.
+Once their skin has turned a deeper hue of red and they’re softer to the touch, they’re ready to use.

-You can make this soup in a standup blender, just make sure to leave plenty of room at the top.
-Also, you'll likely have to do it in two batches.
+Definitely, use a high-speed blender but make sure to leave plenty of room at the top.
+Also, you’ll likely have to do it in two batches.

 Ingredients